MetalPhaeton/sayuri/UseAsStaticLibrary.md

 * Using it as static library, you don't need "`main.cpp`" in "`src`" diractory.
- Because it gets in the way of compiling your program, you should delete the file or move it to elsewhare.
+ Because it gets in the way of compiling your program, you should delete the file or move it to elsewhere.

 * All source files and header file are placed in "`src`" directory.
   It doesn't need the other files.